 Test your knowledge

-Which gland is known as the "master gland" of the endocrine system?
+What is the primary function of hormones in the endocrine system?